10 Ideas to Help You Upgrade Your Email Marketing Strategy

 Prune your list of bad contacts

 Are you happy when you get a new subscriber?
-I bet you are.
+Of course you are.

 Every single person that joins your mailing list validates your business and confirms you’re going in the right direction.
 But you have to validate that new subscriber, too, by making sure they’re a genuine human being, not a bot or another type of risky email address.